 (5) If a protection application is made in respect of the child, the Court must endeavour to ensure that the first listing date is not more than 3 working days after the application is made.

-[Section 38 amended by No. 49 of 2010 s.
+[Section 38 amended: No. 49 of 2010 s.
 59.]

 39. Provisional care plans, preparation etc. of